sjmluo/anomaly/README.md

    ```sh
    yarn install
    ```

+4. Replace `.env.development.template` with `.env.development` and fill in the `CONTENTFUL_ACCESS_TOKEN`

-4. Start the development server
+5. Start the development server

    ```sh
    yarn develop